Ohio State can help you improve coordination and movement impacted by injury or disease.

-The Ohio State University Wexner Medical Center’s Human Motion Analysis and Recovery Program uses advanced technology to treat patients with injuries and diseases that cause coordination, movement and walking disorders.
-Our primary focus to help restore your physical capabilities so you can function well in your everyday life.
+The Human Motion Analysis and Recovery Program at Ohio State’s Wexner Medical Center uses advanced technology to diagnose and treat patients with injuries and diseases that cause coordination, movement and walking disorders.

-- Cerebral palsy, a group of chronic conditions affecting body movement and muscle coordination
+- Cerebral palsy (a chronic condition affecting body movement and muscle coordination)

 - Traumatic brain injury